Best Nationwide Credit Unions

 1. Connexus Credit Union

-Connexus Credit Union has 440,000 members and operates in all 50 states.
+Connexus Credit Union has more than 430,000 members and operates in all 50 states.
 Connexus partners with some of the country’s largest companies, including BMW, Honeywell, Liberty Mutual Insurance, TSI Incorporated, and Kraft.

 Connexus is committed to giving back to its members with low rates and fees on mortgage, car, and personal loans.
-They also strive to offer high APYs on checking accounts and other deposit products.
+They also strive to help with members’ financial goals by offering high APYs on checking accounts and other deposit products.

 Connexus uses its surplus funds to offer lower loan rates and continually upgrade the services offered to its members.